 Week One: Law in a Global Context is a one-week, problem-based course that all first-year students must take at the start of the Spring semester.
 Through lectures, discussion sessions, and simulation exercises, the course introduces students to a complex problem that involves not only U.S. law, but also international and/or foreign law in a transnational setting so they can begin to understand how legal problems increasingly transcend national boundaries and involve more than one legal system.
 The Week One problems also introduce students to at least one formal decision-making process in addition to the U.S. court system – e.g., international arbitration and foreign courts – and demonstrate the importance of the careful analysis of statutes, regulations, and international agreements, as distinct from analysis of common law cases.

-In a simplified but realistic legal setting, students use a closed packet of U.S., international, and/or foreign legal materials to address legal problems that draw from their fall semester courses.
+In a simplified but realistic legal setting, students use a closed packet of U.S., international, and/or foreign legal materials to address one of three legal problems, described below.
 The course is taught entirely as a problem-based exercise and has a strong skills component.
 Students are put in roles and collaborate with others on their team, negotiate with those on opposing sides, and participate in an arbitration or judicial hearing.

 Course Structure, Requirements and Attendance

-Students are assigned to one of three problems, described below, and are provided with course materials in December, prior to the semester break.
-Students take their one-credit Week One course on a pass/fail basis.
-Each section completes about 20 hours of coursework in various settings, including large class lectures and outside speaker sessions.
-Much of the work is done in small group meetings, sometimes facilitated by full-time faculty, with the assistance of upperclass Global Teaching Fellows.
+Week One consists of roughly 3-4 hours of classroom time each day Monday through Friday.
+While students will be led through the material by their faculty director in daily lectures, much of the work is done in small group meetings, sometimes facilitated by full-time faculty, with the assistance of upperclass Global Teaching Fellows.
 All first-year students are required to participate in Week One; a mandatory attendance policy requires any student who misses a class session, including small group meetings, to be withdrawn and re-enrolled in the course the following year.

-Students in the day sections should plan for Week One classes to run from 9:00 am to 5:30 pm, Monday through Friday the week of January 7-11, 2013.
+Students in the day sections should plan for Week One classes to run from 9:00 am to 5:30 pm, Monday through Friday the week of January 6-10, 2014.
 Students in the evening section should plan for Week One classes to run from 5:45 pm to 9:45 pm.
-All students should plan on a final Friday plenary, which may be scheduled in the evening until 7:15 pm.
 More information will be provided to students later in the Fall semester.
 Students should be sure to keep the Week One dates in mind as they make travel plans for January.

 Description of Week One Problems